 - Azolla, a floating fresh water fern which is ubiquitous in distribution.
-The fern harbors a - Blue green algae (BGA), also known as cynobacteria, are photosynthetic bacteria.
+The fern harbors a nitrogen fixing cynobacterium (BGA) called Anabaena azollae at all stages of its growth and development; - Blue green algae (BGA), also known as cynobacteria, are photosynthetic bacteria.
 The BGA fix nitrogen through exudation and microbial degradation of dead algal cells; - Azospirillum, an associative symbiotic nitrogen fixing bacterium with a high nitrogen fixing potential, found to be associated with the root system of many grasses; - Azotobacter, aerobic free living N fixing bacteria.
 This organism widely occurs in the rhizosphere of many plants.
 They fix N in the rhizosphere and provide it to the plant.
 Their inoculations are useful for cereals and non leguminous crops; and - Rhizobium, gram negative soil bacteria.
 They form a symbiotic association with leguminous plants to form nodules in the roots of host plant.
 These nodules are the sites of nitrogen fixation.
 Active nodules contain a red pigment called 'leghaemoglobin'.
 The leghaemoglobin pigment regulates the oxygen diffusion within the nodule.
-Intensities of crops.
+Intensities of nitrogen fixation is directly proportional to the amount of haemoglobin present in nodules.
+They fix atmospheric nitrogen and thus not only increase the production of the inoculated crops, but also leave a fair amount of nitrogen in the soil, which benefits the subsequent crops.
 Rhizobium spp. are the best bio-fertilizers for legumes.